MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/ksproperty-cameracontrol-perframesetting-set.md

     KSCAMERA_EXTENDEDPROP_VALUE.Value.ul = 50
     ```

 The following table summarizes the available controls and values for per-frame settings.
-The actual availability is determined by the driverâ€™s actual capability, which can be obtained using [**KSPROPERTY\_CAMERACONTROL\_PERFRAMESETTING\_CAPABILITY**](ksproperty-cameracontrol-perframesetting-capability.md).
+The actual availability is determined by the driver's actual capability, which can be obtained using [**KSPROPERTY\_CAMERACONTROL\_PERFRAMESETTING\_CAPABILITY**](ksproperty-cameracontrol-perframesetting-capability.md).

 <table>
 <colgroup>